arslandevpy/arslandevpy/README.md

 I am a full-stack web application developer.
 I have a website and learning code for almost 2 years and I have experience in Website development.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: PYTHON / DJANGO / REACT JS / DATABASE ORM / PHP

 - 🔭 I’m currently working on <a href="https://kaptifi.com/">Kaptifi</a>
 - 🌱 I’m currently learning Solidity, DApp